smartgeber Logo

 Antwort der Redaktion

-Ubuntu Server is known for its user-friendliness and strong community support.
-It is widely used in cloud environments and offers regular updates, making it a reliable choice for many IT professionals.
-Its compatibility with a wide range of hardware and software also contributes to its popularity.
+Ubuntu Server is renowned for its ease of use and regular updates.
+It has a strong community and commercial support from Canonical, making it a reliable choice for many.
+Its compatibility with cloud services and containers also adds to its appeal.

 Last updated 3 mins ago